 In general practice, we are often presented with animals that have developed chronic kidney disease (CKD).
-CKD is kidney disease that has been present for months to years.
+CKD means a diagnosis that has been present for months to years.
 Animals with underlying CKD can display a variety of clinical symptoms which may include; increased thirst (polydipsia), increased urination (polyuria), decreased appetite, weight loss, vomiting, or general weakness.
 When an animal is diagnosed with kidney disease, they are staged according to the IRIS (International Renal Interest Society) guidelines.
-The stages range from 1 to 4 with 1 being early disease and 4 being late stage disease.
-Depending on the stage of kidney disease as well as the animal’s species, appropriate therapy is aimed at maintaining and supporting the remaining kidney function.
+The stages range from 1 to 4 with 1 being early disease and 4 being late-stage disease.
+Depending on the stage of kidney disease as well as the animal’s species, the appropriate therapy is aimed at maintaining and supporting the remaining kidney function.
 This is often achieved through prescribing a renal diet which is designed to have low levels of highly digestible protein.
 Renal diets also treat underlying hypertension and proteinuria.
 Proteinuria is when excess protein is lost via the kidneys due to declining function.
 Another important factor in treating kidney disease is maintaining hydration and reducing the accumulation of waste in the bloodstream.

 So how does CKD affect the gut microbiome?

 When kidney function is impaired, the kidneys can no longer filter out waste normally.
 Failure to eliminate excess waste results in an accumulation of waste in the bloodstream which is known as uremia.
-When this buildup of waste circulates in the blood stream it can cause an imbalance of bacteria in the gut microbiome resulting in an increased production of toxins by the gut .
+When this buildup of waste circulates in the bloodstream it can cause an imbalance of bacteria in the gut microbiome resulting in an increased production of toxins by the gut .
 This disruption of the gastrointestinal flora, also known as dysbiosis, can cause an increase in permeability of the intestinal lining, promote inflammation, and negatively affect the overall immune system .
 Increased permeability of the intestinal lining allows further translocation of these toxins into circulation which can enhance the progression of kidney disease.

 How Can Probiotics Help?